-A deliberative process that includes the public in deciding how available funding will be allocated.
+Participatory budgeting is a deliberative process that includes the public in deciding how available funding will be allocated.

 What is to be achieved?

 Participatory budgeting gives the general public access to information on community projects, and involve them in deciding how to allocate the available budget to address an identified issue or achieve a desired outcome.